Last Updated: December 12, 2021

 Little animals are some of the best stocking stuffers.
 They’re small, and usable in a lot of different play scenarios.
 And whether you’re buying for a little boy or little girl, these sets can really be used in so many different fun ways.

-Schleich animals (1 or 2 of these is my max budget, but I also bought a 4 pack of farm ones and brought out just 1 at a time over a few weeks when my little guy had just turned one) – cat, puppy, cheetah, or fawn are $3-4/each.
+Schleich animals (1 or 2 of these is my max budget for stocking stuffers, but I also bought a 4 pack of farm ones and brought out just 1 at a time over a few weeks when my little guy had just turned one) – cat, puppy, cheetah, or fawn are $3-4/each.
+These are great for open-ended play for toddlers.
 The Schleich animals are the perfect size for younger toddlers while the Terra are a little bit smaller items, so make sure they’re out of the mouthing stage.

 Terra by Battat or Safari LTD TOOB animal packs – 60 piece pack $10